CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (c) Proprietary funds shall consist of:

-(1) Enterprise fund(s) which may be used to account for operations:
+(1) Enterprise fund(s) which shall be used to account for operations:

 a.
 That are financed and operated similar to private business enterprises where the intent of the governing body is that the expenses, including depreciation, of providing goods or services to the general public on a continuing basis are financed or recovered primarily through user charges; or